Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 During token generation, the bottleneck often shifts toward memory movement.
 Each new token needs model weights and attention state, but contributes only one new position per active request.
 At modest decode batches, this produces low arithmetic intensity and makes HBM traffic a central constraint.

-To make this concrete, imagine a model with 7 billion parameters stored in 16-bit precision.
-Its weights occupy about 14 GB in decimal units.
+A 7 billion parameter model stored in 16-bit precision has weights of about 14 GB in decimal units.
 If one uncached decode step had to read that full weight footprint for one active token, the weight-read lower bound alone would be about 14 GB per step.
 Real kernels, cache reuse, batch size, tensor parallelism, and KV traffic determine the observed bandwidth cost.

 When profiling confirms this bandwidth ceiling, serving work should focus on bytes moved, cache residency, batch policy, and queueing behavior rather than only raw floating-point throughput.